haoge0811/CSM/README.md

 - Precharacterized LUTs -- characterised CSM model (LUTs) are stored outside the repo set in *config.LUT_bin_dir*

 ## Package functionality
-- **characterisation**
+### Characterisation

-    Usage: there are 2 ways to call the characterisation tool
+There are 2 ways to call the characterisation tool:

+Use the script with arguments (see *shell_command.sh* for example):
     ```sh
     python characterisation.py --gate_name NAND2 --VSTEP 0.05 \
     --LIB_DIR ../modelfiles/PTM_MG/lstp/7nm_LSTP.pm --VDD 0.7 --TEMPERATURE 25"
     ```

-    see shell_command.sh for example
-    - import the characterisation.py as a module in a top level python file. then use
+Or, import the characterisation.py as a module in a top level python file, then use the script below (see *char_top.py* for example):
     ```sh
     characterisation.main("NAND2", 0.05, "../modelfiles/PTM_MG/lstp/7nm_LSTP.pm", 0.7, 25.0)
     ```
-    see *char_top.py* for example

 Explanation:
 The characterisation tool create CSM models (LUT) according to user's configuration
 input: gate name, resolution of LUT (VSTEP), spice library to use, VDD, temperature
 output: CSM model (LUT)
 There is another config.py file in the characterisation folder, that is used to change some relatively non-changing variables. e.g. extra saving options.

 During characterisation process, a series of DC and trasient spice simulations were performed on the gate in question, to record the it's characteristic under different situations, hence creating the CSM LUT.
-See paper for more detail on this process [].
+See reference papers for more details.

-    Note: Currently the tool only supports INV, NAND2, NOR2 gates.
+Note: the current version of the tool only supports single or two input gates (INV, NAND2, NOR2).

-- **LUT_bin**
-    User does NOT interact with this folder.
-    This folder serves as a inventory of all the created CSM models, whether in the form of LUT or NN.
-    It is the only connection between the characterisation part and simulation part of the tool.
-    Note that LUT and NN are in the form of python pickle dump file.
-    There will be a human_readable_LUT folder, if user choose to create it in the characterisation config.py file.
-In this file, data of LUT will be stored in format that can be imported to Excel.
-    It can be used for debugging purpose.

-- **modelfiles**
-    User does NOT interact with this folder.
-    It is used by characterisation process, and can be used for equivalent spice simulation to verify the accuracy of CSM.

-- **simulation_csm**
+### CSM Simulation
-    Usage: there are 2 ways to call the simulation tool
+There are 2 ways to call the simulation tool:
     ```sh
     python simulator.py config.py
     ```

-    - import the characterisation.py as a module in a top level python file. then use
+Or, import the characterisation.py as a module in a top level python file and the use:
     ```sh
     simulator.main("config.py")
     ```

-    Note: config.py can be any .py file written in compatiable format, the file name is arbitrary.
+Note: the config file name is arbitrary.

 Explanation:
     The simulation tool uses the CSM model created in previous step to simulate a circuit in gate level.
     It does simulation by solving differential equations for the gate in question, using components values retrieved from LUT.